oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/create-connections/create-connections.md

 - Completed the Lab Setup

 ## Task 1: Create an Oracle ERP Cloud Adapter connection
 Create a connection with the Oracle ERP Cloud Adapter.

 1. Show the left Navigation menu, and click **Integrations** > **Connections**.

 2. Click **Create**.

-3. In the *Create Connection - Select Adapter* dialog, select the **Oracle ERP Cloud** adapter to use for this connection.
+3. In the *Create Connection* dialog, select the **Oracle ERP Cloud** adapter to use for this connection.
 To find the adapter, enter `erp` in the search field.
-Click on the highlighted adapter and hit **Select**.
+Click on the highlighted adapter.
     ![Create ERP Cloud connection](images/create-erp-connection.png)

 4. In the *Create Connection* dialog, enter the following information: